Monarchy of Roses

 "Monarchy of Roses" is a song from the Red Hot Chili Peppers' 2011 album I'm with You and the album's second single.
-The single is the follow-up to the number one hit, "The Adventures of Rain Dance Maggie".
-The single was released to radio and for download in the UK on October 7, 2011 and to radio in the United States on October 25, 2011.
+The single is the follow-up to "The Adventures of Rain Dance Maggie".
+The single was released to radio and for download in the UK on October 7, 2011, and to radio in the United States on October 25, 2011.

 In a September 17, 2011 interview on BBC Radio 2 with Anthony Kiedis and Chad Smith, the show's host, Justin Lee Collins broke the news that "Monarchy of Roses" would be the second single from the album and would be released on November 14, 2011.
 Neither Kiedis or Smith were even aware what song would be the next single and both seemed surprised during the interview.
 Despite the same date being also listed on the back of the promo single, the song was released weeks earlier to radio; however, the music video was, in fact, released on this date.